vincentntang/vincentntang.com/content/posts/2021-into-2022/index.md

 ![The IT improvement guys](./img/2022img5.jpeg)
 *The IT improvement guys*

-The rest became history after that
+The rest became history after that.
+I assembled a list of parts on PC part picker, and went to town.
+Getting the RGB rig probably took the longest time to get set up

 ## Summary